xiawang/HPCDA/README.md

 The regression model is stored in the file **regression.py**, and by running this file, we can check the factor of each metric that contribute to the time latency for memory access (the higher the better a metric is).
 The use of metric is annotated in this file.

+The *fuzzy-false-sharing-metric* is stored in the file **ffsmetric.py**.
+It contains several slightly different variations of the metric which also differ in performance.
+(Currently, the label-assignment version is better than distribution-accumulation ones.)